sri-arjuna/yassi/README.md

-Why is the file not named 'yaasi'?
+Why is the file not named 'yassi'?
 ----------------------------------

 As people like to meet what they already know or expect, i named it **configure** instead,